Skip to content

 MethodPathDecoratorsBodyResponseNotes

 POST/auth/logout@Public()AuthLogoutBody { refreshToken? }AuthOkResponse { ok: true }Defence-in-depth 401 if null context.
-Best-effort revokes both tokens (failures silently ignored), then clearCookies().
+Revokes the current session's whole token family (revokeSession), with token-level revokes as fallback, then clearCookies().

 POST/auth/refresh@Public()AuthRefreshBody { refreshToken? }AuthLoginResponseFalls back to the refresh cookie.
 401 on AuthError.
 Returns new access+refresh, writes cookies.